 Volatilization, transportation, atomization, ionization and excitation processes can be influenced by matrix effects.
-Matrix effects denote the influence of the components (concomitants) of the sample on the above processes, while inter-element effects (see Note b) are the influence of elements on each other.
+Matrix effects denote the influence of the components (concomitants) of the sample on the above processes, while inter-element effects are the influence of elements on each other.